A Categorical Perspective on Braid Representations: Equivalences

 However, these are not $3$-equivalent: for example, the traces of the images of $\sigma_1\sigma_2^{-1}$ under these two representations do not match, giving $6$ and $4$ respectively.
 In fact $\rho_4^{R'}(B_4)$ is infinite, whilst $\rho_n^{R}(B_n)$ is finite for all $n$ \cite{FRW}.

 \mdef {The fact that $2$-equivalence does not imply $\infty$-equivalence} can also be deduced for example from \cite{LechnerPennigWood}.
 They show that there are exactly $20$ $\infty$-equivalence classes of unitary involutive $16\times 16$ Yang-Baxter matrices, corresponding to ordered pairs of Young diagrams with a total of 4 boxes between them.
-Since involutive $16\times 16$ matrices are diagonalisable, there are only $17$ distinct Jordan forms (given, say, by the dimension of the $-1$ eigenspace $0\leq E(-1)\leq 16$, and distinguished by the trace) there can be at most $17$ $2$-equivalence classes of involutive Yang-Baxter matrices.
-On the other hand, we do not know, for example, if $3$-equivalence implies $\infty$-equivalence.
+Since involutive $16\times 16$ matrices are diagonalisable, there are only $17$ distinct Jordan forms (given, say, by the dimension of the $-1$ eigenspace $0\leq E(-1)\leq 16$, and distinguished by the trace) there can be at most $17$ $2$-equivalence classes of involutive Yang-Baxter matrices. {On the other hand, we do not know, for example, if $3$-equivalence implies $\infty$-equivalence.} {It is known that $3$-equivalence between $R$ and $S$ is equivalent to the existence of a Drinfeld twist $(F,\Phi,\Psi)$ on $R$ such that $S=FRF^{-1}$, see e.g., \cite[Prop.
+2.9]{Ferri2025}.
+The question of when a Drinfeld twist can be extended to yield an $\infty$-equivalence is explored {for example} in \cite{KulishMudrov}, which suggests that one should not expect $3$-equivalence to imply $\infty$-equivalence.}

+\mdef {In the case that $R$ and $S$ have exactly 2 eigenvalues $a$ and $b$ with $-a/b$ not a non-trivial root of unity, a criterion for $\infty$-equivalence could be derived from \cite{Davydov2000} and \cite[Chapter 5 Section 6]{Davydov1998}, in terms of the multiplicities of the $1$-dimensional $B_n$-subrepresentations associated with the eigenvalue $a$, for all $n$.
+This would be an infinite number of conditions to check, but would be a valuable reduction nonetheless. }